St Peter's Collegiate Church: Architecture

+Clock

+A clock was installed in 1826 by John Moore & Sons of Clerkenwell.
+The principal wheel was 2 ft in diameter, the pendulum was 10 ft long and the weight of the whole was about a 1½ tons.
+The striking hammer weighed 28 lb and struck the great bell of 38 cwt and was reportedly heard at a distance of 4 mi.

+This clock was replaced in 1896 with a new one by John Smith of Derby in memory of the late Prebendary John Thomas Jeffcock, rector from 1877-1894.

 Bells

-The bells of St. Peter's are the second oldest complete ring of 12 in the country and third oldest in the world, all twelve cast in 1911 by Gillett & Johnston of Croydon.
+The bells of St Peter's are the second oldest complete ring of 12 in the country and third oldest in the world, all twelve cast in 1911 by Gillett & Johnston of Croydon.

-Five bells are known to have existed at St. Peter's in 1553.
+Five bells are known to have existed at St Peter's in 1553.
 In 1698 a new 23 cwt. ring of eight was cast by Abraham Rudhall I. In 1740 Henry Bagley III of Chacombe cast a large ‘funeral’ (or hour) bell of some 35 cwt.
 In 1827 the eight were augmented to ten by Thomas Mears.
 The ten ringing bells were rehung by Barwells in 1889 and the seventh was recast in 1895 by Mears & Stainbank after cracking during a peal attempt.

 The bells, including the hour bell, were recast and two new trebles added to produce a new ring of twelve by Gillett & Johnston.
 This was their first complete ring of twelve, to be followed by Coventry in 1927, Croydon in 1936 and Halifax in 1952.
 They were tuned on the 5 tone Simpson Principle in the key of C sharp major.
 Gillett also provided a new single-tier steel and iron H-frame with new fittings throughout.
 The clock chime was connected to the 3rd, 4th, 5th and 8th and the clock generally rearranged.
 They were rung for the first time as 12 for the coronation of King George V after a silence of three years.
 The front eight were subsequently rehung in 1977 and the tenor in 1985.

 In April 2000 maintenance work was carried out.
 The 9th, 10th and 11th were rehung on new bearings and the pulley on the 10th was renewed.
 The 12 ductile-iron clappers were replaced by the original, overhauled wrought-iron clappers and other minor works carried out.
 All work was carried out by Whitechapel Bell Foundry of London.

 The bells are rung twice weekly, on Mondays for practice and for the main Sunday service.